redjadeart/Crosstrainer/README.md

 ### ✋ Scenario 1: Touching the Crosstrainer Handles

-- There are 30 LEDs, 15 on each side.
+- The system includes 30 LEDs — 15 on the left, 15 on the right.
-- When the user touches the small side handles:
+- When the user touches the small handles of the crosstrainer:
-  - → The LEDs light up sequentially from back to front.
+  - → The LEDs light up one by one from back to front.
-  - → Until all 30 are illuminated.
+  - → The effect continues until all 30 LEDs are turned on.

-### 🏃 Scenario 2: Movement on the Crosstrainer
+### 🏃 Scenario 2: Movement During Training

-- When the user is actively training:
+- When the user is actively moving on the crosstrainer:
-  - → Only one LED is active at a time.
+  - → Only one LED is lit at any given time.
-  - → Its position depends on the user's leaning/movement.
+  - → The position of the lit LED reflects the leaning or motion amplitude.
-  - → The LED changes dynamically as the user moves.
+  - → It changes dynamically in response to user movement.

 ---

 ## 🛠 Implementation

-- 💻 **Controller:** Elegoo MEGA2560 R3
+- 💻 **Microcontroller:** Elegoo MEGA2560 R3
-- 🧭 **Motion Sensor:** MPU6050
+- 🧭 **Motion Sensor:** MPU6050 (Accelerometer + Gyroscope)
-- 🙋 **Touch Sensor:** Adafruit MPR121
+- 🙋 **Touch Sensor:** Adafruit MPR121 (Capacitive Touch, 12 Inputs)
-- 🔦 **LEDs:** 30 connected to D22–D51
+- 🔦 **LEDs:** 30 standard LEDs connected to digital pins D22–D51
-- ⚡ **Power:** 5V external power supply recommended
+- ⚡ **Power Supply:** 5V external power recommended (if using all LEDs simultaneously)

 ---

-## 📄 Libraries
+## 📄 Required Libraries

+Make sure to install these libraries via the Arduino Library Manager:

-- `Adafruit_MPR121` — for capacitive touch input
+- [`Adafruit_MPR121`](https://github.com/adafruit/Adafruit_MPR121) — for capacitive touch input
-- `MPU6050` by jrowberg — for acceleration and angle sensing
+- [`MPU6050`](https://github.com/jrowberg/i2cdevlib) — for motion and tilt detection
-- `Wire.h` — for I2C communication
+- `Wire.h` — for I2C communication (built-in)

 ---